Why Blockchain is Good for Journalism

-Traditional advertising models that have supported journalism for a long time now are at the threat of collapsing, whether due to popularity of the social media or new technology and methods or innovations that allow businesses to easily and cheaply advertise themselves without needing publishers.
+Traditional advertising models that have supported journalism for a long time now are at the threat of collapsing, whether due to the popularity of the social media or new technology and methods or innovations that allow businesses to easily and cheaply advertise themselves without needing publishers.
 That comes in the wake of massive dwindling public confidence and support amidst the rise of fake news and clickbait.
 Politics of journalism, on a daily basis, influence directly what is written and consequently what we read.
-Collapse of advertising revenue took down news sites such as The Awl and The Hairpin last year, for instance.
+The collapse of advertising revenue took down news sites such as The Awl and The Hairpin last year, for instance.

-Besides, the collapse of Gothamist and DNAinfo last year in November, in addition to uncountable other media outlets, has brought to surface issues such as the need to securely safeguard and permanently store news work and information for sustainability according to David Moore is director of the Participatory Politics Foundation.
+Besides, the collapse of Gothamist and DNAinfo last year in November, in addition to uncountable other media outlets, has brought to surface issues such as the need to securely safeguard and permanently store news work and information for sustainability according to David Moore is the director of the Participatory Politics Foundation.

 Again, centralized models bring up another issue especially in the wake of advanced intensive political lobbying and political strategies in the media: just how much autonomous can journalism be to report issues without fear, favor or influence.
 How can journalism save itself from bad influence and serve its purpose to play the crucial societal role of impartially informing the audience of important affairs that affect the society?